Geetha63/MS-Teams-Scripts/AddTeacherToDl/README.md

 Provide the global administrator credentials or AzureAD admin credentials when it prompts

 # Output
-Script will provide the count of teachers who has the teachers license and count of total number of teachers
+Script will provide the count of teachers who has the teacher license and count of total number of teachers